Deewana Mastana: Plot

-At the Mumbai airport, Raja spots Neha Sharma (Juhi Chawla) and falls in love at first sight with her.
-Incidentally they land up at the same hotel where Raja and Gafoor find out that she is a psychiatrist.
+At the Mumbai airport, Raja spots Neha Sharma and falls in love at first sight with her.
+Incidentally, they land up at the same hotel where Raja and Gafoor find out that she is a psychiatrist.
 Raja assumes the name Raj Kumar and tries to befriend her by lying that he has just returned from America and that his driver Gafoor is suffering from a mental disorder where he regards any beautiful girl as his bhabhi.
 However, Gafoor cautions Raja not to hurry and be patient in matters of love.

-The trouble begins when Bunnu (Govinda), the son of a wealthy businessman (Anupam Kher), is sent to Neha for treatment.
-He has multiple phobias and is terrified of fire, heights, running, and water and is coached by Neha to deal with his issues using "Baby steps" (modeled on Bill Murray's character in the Hollywood movie What About Bob?).
+The trouble begins when Bunnu, the son of a wealthy businessman, is sent to Neha for treatment.
+He has multiple phobias and is terrified of fire, heights, running, and water and is coached by Neha to deal with his issues using "Baby steps".
 Soon, he too falls for Neha and discovers he has a rival in Raja.
-Neha has to leave for Ooty with her father (Saeed Jaffrey) to attend her uncle's (Shakti Kapoor) wedding.
+Neha has to leave for Ooty with her father to attend her uncle's wedding.
 She does not leave behind a forwarding address.
 Both Raja and Bunnu impersonate policemen and intimidate her secretary into revealing where she is.
 Neha is thrilled to see them in Ooty, but is drawn closer to the ill Bunnu rather than Raja.